zinyosrim/data-analysis-in-art-history/README.md

 run_jupyter.sh
 ```
 ### Accessing Jupyter
-In your browser connect to your static IP xx.xxx.xx.xx:8888
+In your browser connect to the static IP of the VM xx.xxx.xx.xx:8888